MisterMaroki/trade-tracker-extension-v1/README.md

   <h3 align="center">Logo</h3>

   <p align="center">
     This is a Chrome Extension that consists of a Crypto dashboard that features a newTab app, and a popup.
-I built this with the help of coinGecko API calls, pagination, an alice slider, and a react-chartjs implementation using data derived form a different endpoint in coinGecko's API.
+I built this with the help of:
+    - coinGecko API
+    - alice slider
+    - react-chartjs

     I also implemented a popup tenzies game and will continue to add features to this as I'm using it as my current newtab for chrome.
     <br>

   </p>